Vincent Dunn

 Vincent Joseph Dunn (born May 12, 1935) is a retired firefighter who served the New York Fire Department for 42 years, rising in rank to Commander of Division 3 (Midtown Manhattan).
-A longtime contributing editor to Firehouse Magazine, he is the author of eight books on firefighting and one memoir.
-He published two of his books before his 1999 retirement from New York City Fire Department: "Collapse of Burning Buildings: A Guide to Fireground Safety," 1988; and "Safety and Survival on the Fireground,"1992.
-His later books are "Command and Control of Fires and Emergencies," 2000; "Strategy of Firefighting," 2007; "Building Construction the Firefighters Battlespace," 2018; "Fire the Battlespace Enemy," 2020; Battlespace Combat," 2020; and "Skyscraper Battlespace High-Rise Firefighting," completed 2022, publication pending.
+A longtime contributing editor to Firehouse Magazine, he is the author of nine books on firefighting and one memoir.
+He published two of his books before his 1999 retirement from New York City Fire Department: "Collapse of Burning Buildings: A Guide to Fireground Safety," 1988; and "Safety and Survival on the Fireground," 1992.
+His later books are "Command and Control of Fires and Emergencies," 2000; "Strategy of Firefighting," 2007; "Building Construction the Firefighters Battlespace," 2018; "Fire the Battlespace Enemy," 2020; Battlespace Combat," 2020; "Skyscraper Battlespace High-Rise Firefighting," published 2022, and “Battlespace Life-or-Death Decisions,” published 2023.
 All of Chief Dunn's books are available at vincentdunn.com.

 Chief Dunn is an internationally recognized expert on high-rise firefighting, rescue, and building collapse.
 The National Institute of Standards and Technology (NIST), an agency of the United States Department of Commerce, selected him to serve as a consultant in its investigation into the collapse of the World Trade Center's Twin Towers and 7 World Trade Center.

 He graduated from the two-year Queens Vocational Trade School and enlisted in the U.S. Navy when he was 17.
 He earned his GED while in the Navy and took the FDNY test 10 days after his honorable discharge at age 21.
 He joined the FDNY on Feb.
 1, 1957.
 Later, at the urging of a fellow firefighter, he attended college on the GI Bill, becoming the first in his extended family to graduate from college.
 Chief Dunn earned an associate degree in Fire Administration in 1962, a bachelor's degree in sociology in 1976 and a master's degree in Urban Studies in 1979, all from Queens College, City University of New York.

 As well as working for the FDNY and writing, Chief Dunn went on to teach.
 He was an instructor in the New York City Fire Department Division of Training from 1970 to 1974, teaching “Fire Prevention."
 He was an adjunct professor at Manhattan College from 1980 to 1983, teaching “Fire Protection Design," educating engineering students on the importance of fire loading design on concrete and fire resistant buildings, and how it related to structural integrity and building survivability.
 From 1984 to 1985 he was an instructor, at the National Fire Academy, teaching “Command and Control of Major Fires and Emergencies," and from 1998 to 2000, he was an adjunct professor at John Jay College, where he taught “Strategy of Firefighting."